 If you are currently on rent supplement and qualify for social housing support you will be gradually transferred over to HAP.
-If you apply for the HAP scheme your rent supplement payments will stop once your application has been approved.
-You and your landlord will be written to to explain the process of changing from rent supplement to HAP.
+If you apply for the Housing Assistance Payment scheme, your rent supplement payments will stop once your application has been approved.
+You and your landlord will be written to to explain the process of transferring.

 What are the main differences between Rent Supplement and HAP?

-One of the main differences between rent supplement and HAP is that you can take up full-time employment and still receive HAP.
+One of the main differences between the two is that you can take up full-time employment and still receive HAP.

 What is Homeless HAP?

-There is a specific HAP scheme running in Dublin and Cork City for homeless households.
-The Homeless HAP scheme gives additional financial and related supports to both tenants and landlords.
-To qualify for Homeless HAP your local authority will have to decide that you are homeless, with no alternative accommodation and that you need additional support to find and secure rental accommodation.
+There is a specific scheme running in Dublin and Cork City for homeless households.
+The Homeless Housing Assistance Payment scheme gives additional financial and related supports to both tenants and landlords.
+To qualify for Homeless HAP, your local authority will have to decide that you are homeless, with no alternative accommodation and that you need additional support to find and secure rental accommodation.

-If you would like to learn more about your rights as a renter you can visit our Accommodation section here.
+Learn more about your rights as a renter by visiting our Accommodation section.